What is Research Software Engineering?

 Viper has the majority of its processing core as compute and most of the software is run here in a mixture of single node; multicore jobs or multiple node tasks which use multiple cores across many different nodes which communicate with each other through a very fast network (our is Intel’s Omni path).

-Viper has 4 dedicated nodes each with 4 Nvidia K40m accelerator cards or GPUs.
+Viper has 4 dedicated nodes each with a Nvidia A40 accelerator card or GPU.
 These are cards which have 2880 processing cores and 12Gbyte of memory (independent of the main motherboard).
 These processing cores (sometimes called streaming cores) are very dedicated small units which make them ideal for array manipulation where each unit changes one element at a time but altogether.

 It is becoming increasingly common to use a general purpose graphics processing unit (GPGPU) as a modified form of stream processor (or a vector processor), running compute kernels.
 One area this lends itself to is the area of machine learning and more so deep learning using programming libraries such as Google’s Tensorflow.
 An area the team have some experience with also.